backtest-kit

 const exchange = await getSpotExchange();

-// Cancel existing SL order only β€” TP stays untouched
+// Cancel existing SL order only β€” Spot has no reduceOnly, filter by side + type

 const orders = await exchange.fetchOpenOrders(symbol);